Mar 27, 2025

 Birds

-Because there are a few more bird species listed as endangered by individual New England and Mid-Atlantic states than are federally listed, the Marine-life Data and Analysis Team (MDAT) developed a species group called “State-listed species” under Birds > Modeled distribution (MDAT) > Species of Concern.
-Portal users can view State-listed species total relative density as shown below.
+Because there are a few more bird species listed as endangered by individual New England and Mid-Atlantic states than are federally listed, the Marine-life Data and Analysis Team (MDAT) developed a species group called State-Listed Species.
+Portal users can view State-Listed Species: Relative Density and State-Listed Species: Species Richness by selecting them under Birds > Bird Summary Products > Species of Concern in the Data Explorer.

 Predicted relative density of state-bird species and areas of proposed and final critical habitat for birds (Rufa red knot and Piping plover).